Adult Attachment Styles and Recurring Relationship Problems

-If you are one of the many out there who finds yourself in repetitive patterns of unhealthy relationships, perhaps you might benefit from identifying your attachment style – which not only could answer some fundamental questions for you around your relationship “triggers” but also provide clues as to why you attract certain types of people.
+A couple leands together at an amusement park.
+If you are one of the many people out there who finds yourself in patterns of unhealthy relationships, perhaps you’ll benefit from identifying your attachment style—which not only could answer fundamental questions for you around your relationship triggers but also provide clues as to why you attract certain types of people.

-There is great deal of research out there on infant attachment (John Bowlby and Mary Ainsworth to name a few) about how early interactions with caregivers set up “internal working models” of expectations of how others will behave towards them in the future.
-Infants that do not feel physically or emotionally safe (responding to cries, mirroring appropriate facial expressions) with their primary caregivers may ultimately become adults who struggle in a variety of ways relationally.
+There is a great deal of research out there on infant attachment (John Bowlby and Mary Ainsworth, to name two) about how early interactions with caregivers set up internal working models of expectations of how others will behave towards them in the future.
+Infants that do not feel safe physically or emotionally—because their cries go unanswered, or their facial expressions are not mirrored appropriately—with their primary caregivers may become adults who, in a variety of ways, struggle in relationships.

-In recent years there have been newer models developed to describe the way adults in intimate relationships relate to each other.
-Their attachment styles can usually be tied to their own earlier experiences and whether they had their needs met or not.
-There are four types of adult attachment styles but keep in mind that many people could be classified as an overlap of several.
-Take a look at the list below and see if you can identify with any of them:
+In recent years, newer models have been developed to describe the way adults in intimate relationships relate to each other.
+Their attachment styles can usually be tied to their own earlier experiences and whether or not they’ve had their needs met.
+There are four types of adult attachment styles, but keep in mind: many people could be classified as an overlap of several.
+Take a look at the list below and see if you can identify with any of them.

 • Secure-Autonomous: You believe relationships are generally safe.
 You are comfortable with emotions and intimacy.
 You are optimistic about relationships lasting and bringing you satisfaction.